-DR. WAYNE P. MILLER is professor - community and economic development and CAM ROMUND was associate director/retirement and development - com. dev., University of Arkansas Division of Agriculture, Cooperative Extension Service, Little Rock.
-DR. RONALD J. HY is professor, Department of Geography, Political Science and Sociology, University of Central Arkansas, Conway.
+DR. WAYNE P. MILLER is professor - community and economic development with the University of Arkansas System Division of Agriculture, Little Rock.
+DR. RONALD J. HY is a professor in the Department of Geography, Political Science and Sociology with the University of Central Arkansas, Conway.
+CAM ROMUND is an associate director/retirement and development - com. dev. with the University of Arkansas System Division of Agriculture, Fayetteville.
 Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director, Cooperative Extension Service, University of Arkansas.
-The Arkansas Cooperative Extension Service offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.
+The University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services without regard to race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.